 (Whispering) Call me?

-Reminder: This is slow pitch, like I said.
-I told you that.
-I hate the game (baseball too) and this is the only speed I am willing to play it.
+Anyway, this is slow pitch, like it says in the blog's title.
+I've told you that; been upfront about it.
+I hate the game (baseball too).
+Slow (and ridiculous) is the only speed I am willing to play it.

 * Casual Readers, an IP-related note here, as I have made elsewhere on this site, Arbitrary Rationalization Theory (or A.R.T.) may, in fact, be part of a larger world I have created, perhaps the one populated by Lieutenant Windowpane, and the fraternity known as Lambda Sigma Delta (or LSD) and various military and para-military organizations that use names like H.M.
 Electrical Banana Brigade and other such strange ridiculousness.
 If you plagiarize you do so at your own peril.

 Slow Pitch, or When You Hate the Game But Must Play It

 Parodying the movie pitch and Media-Entertainment Complex: a beast arguably as culturally damaging as its sibling-monster, the Military-Industrial Complex.